lamhq/tech-notes/pages/tools/git/undo.md

 - Working directory is not changed
 - Leaves all your changed files as `Changes not staged for commit`
 - Use cases:
-  - Undo commit but keep your changes staged for recommitting later.
+  - Undo commits but keep your changes staged for recommitting later
-  - Combining local commits before pushing
+  - Combine local (uncommited) commits before pushing
+  - Roll back history to a specific commit and see what changed (make sure to back up your branch first)

 ```shell
 git reset <commit>